 Why the interest in blogs by professors and lecturers?
 I think academics often have a unique perspective.
-Think of how their community of peers, researchers and students are different than your own.
-Think of the journals and books they read, the research they conduct, the conferences they attend, the lectures they present, and the discoveries their students make.
-This gives them access to ideas and concepts that can promote distinctive thinking.
+Often, a professor’s community of peers, researchers and students are different than your own.
+Think of the journals they read, the research they conduct, the conferences they attend, the lectures they prepare, and the discoveries their students make.
+This gives them access to ideas and concepts that promotes distinctive thinking.

 Fortunately for us, blogging is an excellent channel professors can leverage without going through the rigors of formal publishing.
 So if you’d like to see what professors of instructional design/technology, education, media, human factors, design and literature are writing about, here are some you’re bound to find interesting.
 The list is in alphabetical order by blog title.
 The original article was written over five years ago and has been updated with new discoveries and a few old standbys.

 Warning: Several of these blogs need visual makeovers, so don’t flinch.
 Perhaps that just proves how academic they really are.

 The striking title of this blog reveals that Scott McLeod, an Associate Professor of Educational Leadership at the University of Colorado Denver, is on a mission to kick start schools into the 21st century.
 His blog covers technology and leadership topics as they relate to the future of schools.
 The blog title comes from the fact that although the world is both digital and global, most K-12 schools are not.

 This blog created by Deric Bownds, Ph.D., began in 2006 to “report on new ideas and work on mind, brain, and behavior, as well as random curious stuff.”
 Bownds is an Emeritus Professor of Molecular Biology and Zoology at the University of Wisconsin.
 You will find interesting research on cognitive psychology and other brain-related topics.
 I check here often for updates and he does a good job of frequent publishing.